Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Knowledge Infused Data Generation

 \subsection{Clinical knowledge extraction}

-Contrary to previous studies~\citep{ye2022zerogen,ye2022progen,meng2022generating,meng2023tuning} which employ generic queries to prompt LLMs for text generation, {\ours} emphasizes refining clinically informed prompts.
-This approach aims to extract rich clinically relevant knowledge from parametric (\eg LLMs) or nonparametric sources (\eg knowledge graphs) and tailor it to clinical NLP tasks.
-To realize this objective, our modeling contains two dimensions including \emph{clinical topics} and \emph{writing styles}, which are integrated into the original prompts to infuse domain-specific knowledge.
-By dynamically composing different topics and writing styles together, {\ours} can provide a diverse suite of prompts, resulting in a wider spectrum of text produced from LLM.
+Contrary to previous studies~\citep{ye2022zerogen,ye2022progen,meng2023tuning} which employ generic queries $p_j$ to prompt LLMs for text generation, {\ours} emphasizes refining clinically informed prompts.
+This approach aims to extract rich clinically relevant knowledge from parametric (\eg LLMs) or non-parametric sources (\eg knowledge graphs) and tailor it to clinical NLP tasks.
+To realize this, our modeling contains two dimensions including \emph{clinical topics} $\cT$ and \emph{writing styles} $\cW$, which are integrated into the original prompts to infuse domain-specific knowledge.
+The \emph{Clinical topic} refers to a \emph{clinical entity} (e.g., disease) or \emph{relation} (e.g., the relationship between diseases and medications), which is usually a phrase, while the \emph{writing style} is a phrase that depicts the tone, and overall presentation of the text.
+By composing different topics and writing styles together, {\ours} provide a diverse suite of prompts, resulting in a wider spectrum of text produced from the LLM $\cM$.
+For details of prompt formats across various tasks, please see \textbf{Appendix~\ref{sec:prompt_format}}.